Distance: 382 miles (city center to city center)

 What's That?
 Things You'll See Along the Way

-A number of curious and unusual sights appear along I-5.
-These are some of the most unusual, in order from Los Angeles to San Francisco.
+A number of curious and unique sights appear along I-5 - or maybe we just think they're unique because there's so little else to see.
+These are some of the most unusual, in order from Los Angeles to San Francisco:

 - The water cascading downhill on the east side of the highway near the town of Sylmar is part of the Los Angeles Aqueduct.
 Completed in 1913, it runs over 200 miles from the Owens River to carry water to the city.

-- When Six Flags Magic Mountain was built, the area surrounding it was more or less unused, giving you an idea of how much the Los Angeles metro area has expanded.
+- When Six Flags Magic Mountain opened in 1971, the area surrounding it was more or less unused, giving you an idea of how much the Los Angeles metro area has expanded.

 - Named for the creek which runs through it or for grapevines that once grew in the area depending on who you ask, The Grapevine is the longest, steepest section of I-5 between Los Angeles and San Francisco, with a 6% grade (about a 1,500-foot drop) over 5 miles on the north end.